How we see Branding

 Your choice is either to “own” and fill your brand so it can feed your business, or to watch business disciplines consume your brand and devour the value of the whole in pursuit of the narrow or short-term objectives of each discipline.

 Again, your brand is you.
 To the extent that you can define who you are as a company, and bring everything you do into alignment with that identity, you are likely to achieve good results.
 To the extent that you fall short on this consistency, you will experience business bleed.

 You’ve seen this a thousand times (from businesses other than your own, certainly).
 Marketing, sales, and your experience as a customer don’t line up, and you feel ripped off.

 Or you get involved with an organization only to realize they’re far from who they told you they were.

 What’s missing is brand vision, or command intent, or a purpose that is so large and compelling that it drags everything else along.

 This is the core of what we do.
-A set of interviews, a discipline-specific set of research efforts, and a process of reporting and defining what you’re after.
-Always lead by a seasoned brand expert in tandem with a discipline expert.
-The typical core project takes a few weeks, and will give your team clarity and next steps that will pay off for years.
-We’re in, we’re out, and you’re off and running.
+A set of interviews, a discipline-specific set of research efforts, and a process of reporting and defining what you’re after, and ongoing coaching from a seasoned brand expert in tandem with a discipline expert.